DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemCopying.md

 ---
 ---
 ##### shortDescription
-A function that is executed before a file or folder is copied.
+A function that is executed before a file or directory is copied.

 ##### param(e): Object
 Information about the event.

 ##### field(e.cancel): Boolean | Promise<void>
-Allows you to cancel the file or folder copy process.
+Allows you to cancel the file or directory copy process.

 ##### field(e.component): dxFileManager
 The UI component's instance.

 ##### field(e.destinationDirectory): FileSystemItem
-The directory where the file or folder is being copied to.
+The directory where the file or directory is being copied to.

 ##### field(e.element): DxElement
 #include common-ref-elementparam with { element: "component" }